-Since growers often refer to disinfectants and sanitizers interchangeably, which is understandable, let’s clarify some terms.
 According to Webster, disinfect is to cleanse so as to destroy or prevent the growth of disease carrying microorganisms.
 Therefore a disinfectant is an agent, such as heat, irradiation or chemical that disinfects by destroying, neutralizing or inhibiting the growth of disease-carrying microorganisms.

 EPA further defines disinfectants as products that are used on hard inanimate surfaces and objects to destroy or irreversibly inactivate fungi and bacteria but not necessarily their spores.
 Disinfectant products are divided into two major types: hospital and general use.
 Hospital type disinfectants are the most critical to infection control and are used on medical instruments, floors, walls, bed linens and other surfaces.
 General disinfectants are the major source of products used in households, swimming pools and water purifiers.